 Visit the home of Scotland's stories at the Scottish storytelling centre on the Royal Mile.
 They showcase the traditional art form believing that, 'Story telling happens when a story is told person to person live without print or technology.'
 Check their website for details on live storytelling, theatre, family events & workshops all year round.

-The Scotch Whisky Experience offer various tours to suit.
+The Scotch Whisky Experience and the new Johnny Walker Experience on Princes Street offer various tours to suit.
 From a brief introduction to our national drink to evening master-classes or a whisky tour with tasting menu!
 Storytelling with tasters - sounds pretty good to us!

 Best shopping streetsShopping

 The shops on George Street are second to none.
-Beautiful Georgian shop façades are punctuated with bars and eateries all along its length.
-At the far end lies St. Andrew's Square with Harvey Nichols and, if you're after something really special, Multrees Walk.
+Beautiful Georgian shop façades are punctuated with bars and eateries all along its length and the lovely Lowdown Coffee house

 Thistle Street, Victoria Street, Stockbridge, Bruntsfield and the Westend are great for contemporary, independent shops and special finds.
 Wonderful design and gift shops burst at the seams with ideas to inspire you.